Q&A with Erin Kelly

 As with anything in life, you get back what you give.
 One of the best things about my time at Rosemont is that I was forced to read and write outside of my comfort zone, and that makes for better work.
 I also appreciate the close-knit atmosphere of Rosemont's MFA program, its acceptance of many different writing styles and visions, and its active reading series.

-My fourth book, YOU GO FIRST, comes out on April 10.
+A: My fourth book, You Go First, comes out on April 10th.
 It's partly set in the Philadelphia area.